LaroldsJubilantJunkyard/tiled2asset/README.md

  - **--gbdk-installation-path <name>** Where GBDK is installed
  - **--tiled-installation-path <name>** Where tiled is installed.
  - **--rasterize-tmx** When provided a GBDK & Tiled installation path, this renders the TMX tile layers to a PNG, and uses png2asset to render that to a GBDK map.
 That map will also be included in the structs generated for each map.
- - **--generate-object-struct** Generates a struct named 'TiledGBDKMap for maps.
+ - **--generate-object-struct** Generates a struct for maps.
+The name of the struct comes from the '**--object-struct-name**' parameter.
- - **--generate-map-struct** Generates a struct named 'TiledGBDKObject' for objects.
+ - **--generate-map-struct** Generates a struct for objects.
+The name of the struct comes from the '**--map-struct-name**' parameter.